rdsea/sys4bigml/tutorials/MLService-2022/README.md

 ## **ML Model & Data**
 ## Machine Learning Models under Testing
-Within this tutorial, we will practice with an ML application that detect some common objects in submitted images.
+Within this tutorial, we will practice with an ML application that detects some common objects in submitted images.
 The model uses [Darknet](https://pjreddie.com/darknet/) which implements [YOLOv3](https://arxiv.org/abs/1804.02767) as the core neural network.

-The [model implementation](https://github.com/pjreddie/darknet) provides Python interfaces while most parts are writen in C and Cuda so that we can deploy it on diverse hardware architectures.
+The [model implementation](https://github.com/pjreddie/darknet) provides Python interfaces while most parts are written in C and Cuda so that we can deploy it on diverse hardware architectures.

 The images for this experiment are extracted from the Google Open Image dataset [(V6 - released Feb.
 2020)](https://storage.googleapis.com/openimages/web/index.html), containing approximately 9 million images of varying sizes (from 40KB to 1MB) and qualities in over 600 object classes.